Last Updated on January 20, 2023 by The Filtery

 What About a Non-Toxic Garden Hose Nozzle?

-Although the material of your hose nozzle isn’t AS important simply due to the size, it’s still something to consider.
-You’ll want to look for many of the same labels that you did for your hose, like “lead-free,” “phthalate-free,” and “drinking water safe.”
+Although the material of your hose nozzle isn’t AS important simply due to the size and the fact that the water isn’t sitting in the nozzle, it’s still something to consider.

+These are pretty hard to find, to be honest, but I did find ONE non-toxic sprayer that meets the criteria!
 Again, these nozzles probably aren’t going to be 100% perfect, but the goal here is just to do what you can!

-A Couple More Tips for Reducing Toxin Exposure from Garden Hoses
+How Else to Reduce Toxin Exposure from Garden Hoses

 No matter what kind of hose you decide on, here are a couple last tips for reducing your exposure to potential toxins through your garden hose: